QuestForTetris/tetris-writeup/VarLife.md

 [insert VarLife screenshot here]

 Notable features:
+ - Toggle cells between live/dead and paint the board with different rules.
  - The ability to start and stop the simulation, and to do one step at a time.
 It's also possible to do a given number of steps as fast as possible or more slowly, at the rate set in the ticks-per-second and milliseconds-per-tick boxes.
  - Clear all live cells or to entirely reset the board to a blank state.
  - Can change the cell and board sizes, and also to enable toroidal wrapping horizontally and/or vertically.